mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

 **Now click the Input Mapping tab to edit the profile's channels.** You have two choices for adding channel definitions: Manual and Automatic:

 #### Manual mode
-If you're pretty savy with MIDI codes or have good knowledge of the plugins and how they work, you can enter the parameters manually.
+If you're pretty savvy with MIDI codes or have good knowledge of the plugins and how they work, you can enter the parameters manually.

 ![](/basics/edit_add.png) Click the add button to enter individual channel information by hand for each channel.
 ![](/basics/edit_remove.png) Click to remove an existing channel